2023 Negeri Sembilan FC season: Events

 On March 6, 2023, Negeri Sembilan lost to JDT 7-0 at home.
 This defeat was witnessed by tens of thousands of NSFC fans, and it was the worst defeat of the 2023 season.
 The last time the team lost badly to JDT was in the 2022 season with a 5-0 defeat at Sultan Ibrahim Stadium.

+On May 27, the club lost to Selangor in the FA Cup quarterfinals for 2023.
+The 3-1 defeat ended the club's journey in the FA Cup.
+The match took place at Tuanku Abdul Rahman Stadium in Paroi.